Preventing tax evasion abroad by private individuals

 The information concerns individuals or businesses that may be required to pay tax abroad.
 The countries in question subsequently investigate whether tax actually has to be paid.
 This may have consequences for you.

 The Dutch tax authorities started supplying information to the US tax authorities (IRS) from the end of September 2015.
 This included information from 2014, but not from previous years.
 Conversely, the IRS supplies information to the Dutch tax authorities.

-Financial information will be exchanged on the basis of the Foreign Account Tax Compliance Act (FATCA) and the FATCA agreement between the Netherlands and the United States.
-The exchange of information will not begin until both houses of the Dutch parliament have given their approval.
-A bill has been submitted to that end.
+Financial information is exchanged on the basis of the Foreign Account Tax Compliance Act (FATCA) and the FATCA agreement between the Netherlands and the United States.

 FATCA means simpler process and better legal protection